 The foundation has two executive bodies: the Foundation Council comprising between eight and ten members and the Board of Directors consisting of between four and six members.

 Organization and Cooperation

-The Hasso Plattner Institute GmbH is headed by a scientific and a business director.
-The scientific director was simultaneously appointed to a professorship at the University of Potsdam.
+The Hasso Plattner Institute GmbH is headed by a institute and a business director.
+The institute director was simultaneously appointed to a professorship at the University of Potsdam.
 Cooperation between HPI and the University of Potsdam is regulated by a cooperation agreement.

 The students at HPI are enrolled at the university, which awards the internationally recognized Bachelor's and Master's degrees to those who have successfully completed their studies.
 Most of the professors working at HPI have a joint appointment to the University of Potsdam.